 Use your local research network, e.g. the Clinical Research Network – West of England.

 Visit the NHS website to understand more about clinical and medical trials and which studies are recruiting.

 If you don’t want to be involved in research but would like to share your experience, contact us using our online form.

-Our Research and Evidence Team provides the organisation with expertise around conducting research, using evidence and evaluating the services we commission.
+Our Clinical Effectiveness & Research Team provides the organisation with expertise around conducting research, using evidence and evaluating the services we commission.
 This ensures our commissioning decisions are based on the most robust and up to date evidence.